Mughal–Safavid war (1622–1623): Siege

-The Emperor asked his son and heir apparent Khurram who was at Mandu in the Deccan to lead the campaign and move the Barha Sayyids, the Indian Bukhari Sayyids, the Shaikhzadas, and the Rajputs back to the north, but Khurram evaded the assignment fearing to lose his political power while he was away from court.
-The relief force the Mughals could assemble proved too small to raise the siege, so after a 45-day siege the city fell on 22 June followed shortly after by Zamindawar.
+The Mughal Emperor asked his son and heir apparent Khurram who was at Mandu in the Deccan to lead the campaign and move the Barha Sayyids, the Indian Bukhari Sayyids, the Shaikhzadas, and the Rajputs back to the north, but Khurram evaded the assignment fearing to lose his political power while he was away from court.
+The relief force the Mughals could assemble proved too small to raise the siege, so after a 45-day siege the city fell on 22 June, followed shortly after by Zamindawar.
+Because the Safavids lacked cannons, they relied on digging tactics and tunneling through the walls.
+After 17 days of work, the Safavid soldiers managed to create large gaps in the walls, which led to the collapse of the towers.
+Facing this weakness, the Mughal garrison realized they were defeated and surrendered.

 After fortifying the city and appointing Ganj Ali Khan as governor of the city, Abbas returned to Khorasan via Ghur, subduing on the way troubling emirs in Chaghcharan and Gharjistan.
-The rebellion of Khurram absorbed the Mughals' attention, so in the spring of 1623 a Mughal envoy arrived at the Shah's camp with a letter from the Emperor accepting the loss of Kandahar and putting an end to the conflict.